 Bledsoe Creek State Park - Gallatin

 Bledsoe Creek State Park, less than an hour outside Nashville, is rich in history and was once a prime hunting ground for the Cherokee, Creek, Shawnee, and Chickamauga Native American tribes.
-Bledsoe Creek has more than five dozen campsites to find the perfect spot to gaze at the stars.
+Bledsoe Creek has more than 60 campsites to find the perfect spot to gaze at the stars.
 The park hosts many stargazing events and activities throughout the year.
 Pro tip: Bring layers of clothing due to temperature changes at night.

 West Tennessee